tristaaan/AlgPainter/README.md

 ```

 ### Custom stickers
-This is tedious and doesn't look pretty but intuitive.
+This is tedious, the code doesn't always look pretty.
+Stickers are ordered 1-9 row by row (see diagram in the Arrows section).
+Edges are ordered clockwise from the top.

 ```html
 <!-- gray stickers -->
 <alg :stickers="[0,1,0, 1,1,0, 0,0,0]" :edges="[0,0,1, 0,1,0, 1,1,0, 1,0,1]"></alg>